 Amir Toosi, D.B.A.

-Dr. Amir Toosi is currently the Dean of the Business Division that oversees the business, homeland and international security, and cybersecurity management programs at Rivier University.
+Dr. Amir Toosi is currently the Dean of the Business and Security Studies Division that oversees the business, homeland and international security, and cybersecurity management programs at Rivier University.
 Dr. Toosi’s has experience working in both the corporate and higher education fields, where he has served in leadership roles and has taught in traditional, hybrid model, and online classrooms.

 In the corporate industry, Dr. Toosi has served as an international and domestic telecommunication consultant in logistics, assembly, and project management; independent consultant in strategic management, operation management, statistical research, and entrepreneurship; and property management at a real estate investment firm.
 He very well traveled, having visited more than thirty-five states within the United States and has traveled to more than twenty countries in Asia, Europe, and North America.

 Dr. Toosi is a member of Academy of Management, The Association of Continuing Higher Education, and served as the Chair and Past Chair for the Scholarly-Practitioner Publication Committee for Accreditation Council for Business Schools and Programs.
 He has served as the Chair and is currently serves as the Chairperson on the Board of Directors for the Greater Nashua Chamber of Commerce, Board of Directors for United Way of Greater Nashua, Symphony NH.
 Furthermore, he is currently serving as an Ambassador for the Greater Nashua Chamber of Commerce.
 Finally, in addition to chairing the Rivier University’s Business Advisory Council and Security Studies Advisory Council, Dr. Toosi serves on the Nursing Advisory Council, Public Health Advisory Council, and Biotechnology Advisory Council.

 - D.B.A., Argosy University

 - MBA, Heidelberg University